Andean condor: Description

 Adult male (a) and adult female (b).
 Showing the difference in skin and iris colour, as well as the male's comb.

 Necks of dominant males may flush a brilliant yellow, such as when feeding at carcasses to signify dominance.

 The overall length of the Andean condor can range from 100–130 cm.
 Among standard measurements, the wing chord is 75.7–85.2 cm, the tail is 33–38 cm and the tarsus is 11.5–12.5 cm.
 Measurements are usually taken from specimens reared in captivity.
-The mean weight is 11.3 kg, with the males averaging about a kilogram more at 12.5 kg, the females a kilogram less at 10.1 kg.
+The mean weight is 11.3 kg, with the males averaging about a kilogram more at 12.5 kg, the females two kilograms less at 10.1 kg.
 Condors possess the heaviest average weight for any living flying bird or animal, ahead of trumpeter swans (Cygnus buccinator) and Dalmatian pelicans (Pelecanus crispus).
 However, other sources claim a mean species body mass of 10.3 kg for the Andean condor.
 The Andean condor is the largest living land bird capable of flight if measured in terms of average weight and wingspan, although male bustards of the largest species (far more sexually dimorphic in size) can weigh more.
 The mean wingspan is around 283 cm and the wings have the largest surface area of any extant bird.
 It has a maximum wingspan of 3.3 m.
 Among living bird species, only the great albatrosses and the two largest species of pelican exceed the Andean condor in average and maximal wingspan.